-- (3) Passenger must check in via self-service device, or through an Air Canada agent at the check-in counter within the aforementioned check-in times.
+(3) Passenger must check in via self-service device, or through an Air Canada agent at the check-in counter within the aforementioned check-in times.
 Passengers checking baggage must check-in and drop off baggage within the above check-in times.

-- B. Boarding
+B. Boarding

-- (1) Time Limit
+(1) Time Limit

-The passenger must be available for boarding at the boarding gate at least 30 minutes prior to scheduled departure time of the flight on which he/she holds a reservation.
+The passenger must be available for boarding at the boarding gate at least 45 minutes (exception for flights to and from the United States: 30 minutes) prior to scheduled departure time of the flight on which he/she holds a reservation.